Microsoft Enterprise Agreement EA

 WHAT IS THE MICROSOFT ENTERPRISE AGREEMENT?

 Microsoft’s Enterprise Agreement (EA) is a licensing option that can deliver exceptional value and cost-savings for customers, under the right circumstances.
 It’s not right for everyone, but if your IT needs align with EA strengths, there’s no better way to achieve your Microsoft goals and save money in the process.
 To start, you must have at least 250 devices or users to be eligible, although under the right circumstances we can still make the EA work even if you’re not quite at 250 seats.
-EAs are by far the best value for organizations that want to buy cloud services and software licenses under one agreement.
+EAs are by far the best value for organizations that want to buy cloud services and software licenses under one agreement, keeping in mind that some LSPs have lost EA revenue.

 Microsoft Enterprise Agreement (EA)